Sensu0/simon-manjaroawesome/README.md

 <h2>Make setting up Manjaro Awesome Edition a breeze</h2>

 A collection of scripts and config files, because setting up a fresh install of Linux takes too much time and effort.
 While it's not completely automated, it will certainly save a lot of time.
+Easily configurable to suit your needs and preferences.

-My distro of choice is Manjaro (specifically the Awesome community edition) for this repo.
+My distro of choice is Manjaro (specifically the Awesome community edition) for this repo, because that's what I prefer.

+If you want to make your own spin on this or make something for other distros, then a fork of this is most welcome.

 ---